singaround/songbook/songs/Rio-Grande.md

 >***Then away, boys, away...***

-We've a bully good ship & a bully good crew,\
+We've a bully good ship and a bully good crew,\
 ***'way down Rio***\
 A bully good mate and a good skipper too\
 ***And we're bound for the Rio Grande***